jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 ### Fidelity Investments ~ 2022–2024

+<aside class="left">This was two back–to–back contracts.</aside>

 Fidelity Investments serves over 40 million investors and manages over $9 trillion in customer assets.
-I worked with their OnSite Hub team to ship an internal app for staff to book desks and conference rooms that fit their hybrid schedules and coordinate in–person working sessions with their teams.
-I then worked with their Bloom team to build the scalable configuration system that customizes the Bloom apps for universities and corporate sponsors.
+I worked with their OnSite Hub team to ship an internal app for staff to book desks and conference rooms that fit their hybrid schedules and <mark>coordinate in–person working sessions with their teams</mark>.
+I then worked with their Bloom team to <mark>build the scalable configuration system</mark> that customizes the Bloom apps for universities and corporate sponsors.

 ### PrismHR ~ 2022–2024

 PrismHR is the leading HR platform for companies to manage their payroll, benefits, compliance, and other HR responsibilities.
-We worked together to build cross–platform mobile apps around their Employee Portal, with private label builds branded for Prism customers.
+We worked together to build cross–platform mobile apps around their Employee Portal, with <mark>private label builds</mark> branded for Prism customers.

 ###  LandrumHR ~ 2023